alballr/GA.1.1_ISOII_25-26/meetings/Iteration blueprint.md

 On this itereation we have to develop the **use case 19**: *create, update, and delete bibliographic records.* In order to do this we designed the use case diagrams for both the client and the server.

+### Client's requirements analysis

+Basically what we have to do here is one of those green boxes saying things about this requirement

+### Server's requirements analysis

+Basically what we have to do here is one of those green boxes saying things about this requirement

 ### Client use case diagram

 **Client's use case diagram**